openl2m/openl2m/docs/faq.rst

 Frequenty Asked Questions
 =========================

+* **Can I quickly test OpenL2M?**

+Yes, you can do a fairly quick Docker compose install to test.
+Look at "docker/test/README.txt"

 * **Why does it take a while to show the switch page?**

 This is a design decision. **Everything is read in real-time from the switch as